 (24)

-Let and denote the corotational derivatives (with respect to ) of and , respectively:
+denote the corotational derivatives (with respect to

 (25)

-Simply put, and are the respective derivatives of and if the vectors are constant.
+are constant.
 With this notation, (23) and (24) simplify to

 (26)

-The terms in these expressions involving the angular velocity vector and the angular velocity tensor are the result of the orthonormal vectors changing with time.
+changing with time.
 Corotational derivatives of vectors and tensors feature prominently in our discussions of relative rotations and the kinematics of rigid bodies.